thephpleague/csv/source/filtering.md

 To ease performing operations on the CSV as it is being read from or written to. the `Reader` and `Writer` classes now include methods to ease PHP stream filtering usage.

-<p class="message-warning"><strong>Warning:</strong> For backward compatibility, PHP Stream Filtering can not be applied when a <code>SplFileObject</code> was use to instantiate the class.
-A <code>RuntimeException</code> exception will be thrown if you try to use the API under theses circumstances.</p>
+<p class="message-warning"><strong>Warning:</strong> stream capabilities are restricted to objects instantiated through the use of the <code>createFromPath</code> named constructor.
+A <code>RuntimeException</code> exception will be thrown if you try to use the API under other circumstances.</p>

 ## Stream Filter API